-- Offer a single purchase price (\$/Watt) for all co-op members. - This price will be offered to all the homeowners (and businesses) participating in the solar co-op. - \circ $\;$ You may not exclude from your proposals any of the co-op members involved in this RFP. - You do not need to provide individualized proposals for each homeowner in this initial bid.
-If selected to develop the group of projects Proposer will provide individualized proposals for each co-op member. - Explicitly state any additional charges not included in the \$/Watt price in the proposal (e.g., charges for electrical upgrades, steep roofs, specific roofing types/materials, roof attachment methods/components, multiple array locations, small system size, customized racking, tree trimming, etc.). - The assumption is that all costs to most co-op members are factored into the base price, and that an additional charge, if necessary, is reserved for unique circumstances. - Consider all selection criteria when preparing your proposal.
+- Offer a single purchase price (\$/watt) for all co-op members. - This price will be offered to all of the homeowners (and businesses) participating in the solar co-op. - You may not exclude from your proposals any of the co-op members involved in this RFP. - You do not need to provide individualized proposals for each homeowner in this initial bid.
+If selected to develop the group of projects Proposer will provide individualized proposals for each co-op member. - Explicitly state any additional charges not included in the \$/watt price in the proposal (e.g., charges for electrical upgrades, steep roofs, specific roofing types/materials, roof attachment methods/components, multiple array locations, small system size, customized racking, tree trimming, etc.) - The assumption is that all costs to most co-op members are factored into the base price, and that an additional charge, if necessary, is reserved for unique circumstances. - Consider all selection criteria when preparing your proposal.
 Although the Selection Committee will look for aggressive pricing, price is not the only factor they will consider.
-Co-op members also value experience in the marketplace, quality system components, and strong warranties, among other factors.
-Solar co-ops should not be a "race to the bottom" in terms of system price and quality, nor do we want proposers to feel they must sacrifice quality to be selected. - Bid with PV modules that: - Are listed and reviewed on the California Energy Commission list, 'Incentive Eligible Photovoltaic Modules in Compliance with SB1 Guidelines' or installer must provide similar performance information for selection committee from an alternate source, or by referencing a CEC-listed panel from the same product family. - Have at least a 25-year power warranty with a specified performance degradation curve showing acceptable levels of performance or replacement and show achievement of a minimum of 80% of the nameplate rated power at STC by year 25; - Have a product warranty of at least 10 years. - Bid with inverters that: - Are included in the California Energy Commission list 'List of Eligible Inverters per SB1 Guidelines' or installer to provide similar performance information for selection committee from an alternate source or by referencing a CEC-listed inverter from the same product family. - Have a warranty that allows for replacement due to premature failure over the specified warranty time frame and be a minimum of 15 years for micro inverters and 10 years for string inverters. - Utilize mounting equipment that is: - Grounded in accordance with manufacturer's specifications. - \circ $\;$ Used in accordance with its manufacturer's listed purpose and specifications. - Used in accordance with manufacturer specifications for waterproofing penetrations. - Meets any specific local zoning requirements beyond #2 and #3. - Meet the following insurance requirements (for proposer and any sub-contractors): - General liability \$1,000,000 per occurrence, \$2,000,000 in aggregate. - Worker's compensation \$1,000,000 for each accident, each employee, policy limit. - Automobile liability bodily injury, death, and property damage combined single limits of at least \$1,000,000 per occurrence covering vehicles owned, hired, or non-owned.
+Co-op members also value quality system components, strong warranties, experience in the marketplace, among other factors.
+Solar co-ops should not be a "race to the bottom" in terms of system price and quality, nor do we want proposers to feel they must sacrifice quality in order to be selected. - Bid with PV modules that: - Are listed and reviewed on the California Energy Commission list, 'Incentive Eligible Photovoltaic Modules in Compliance with SB1 Guidelines' or installer must provide similar performance information for selection committee from an alternate source, or by referencing a CEC-listed panel from the same product family.

+- Have at least a 25-year power warranty with a specified performance degradation curve showing acceptable levels of performance or replacement and show achievement of a minimum of 80% of the nameplate rated power at STC by year 25; - Have a product warranty of at least 10 years. - Bid with inverters that: - Are included in the California Energy Commission list 'List of Eligible Inverters per SB1 Guidelines' or installer to provide similar performance information for selection committee from an alternate source or by referencing a CEC-listed inverter from the same product family. - Have a warranty that allows for replacement due to premature failure over the specified warranty time frame and be a minimum of 15 years for micro inverters and 10 years for string inverters. - Utilize mounting equipment that is: - Grounded in accordance with manufacturer's specifications. - Used in accordance with its manufacturer's listed purpose and specifications. - Used in accordance with manufacturer specifications for waterproofing penetrations - Meets any specific local zoning requirements beyond #2 and #3